-ECG was hacked - Energy Minister confirms
+ECG was hacked - Energy minister confirms

-Minister of Energy, Dr Matthew Opoku Prempeh, has noted that the Electricity Company of Company (ECG) was hacked.
+Minister of Energy, Dr Matthew Opoku Prempeh, has noted that the Electricity Company of Ghana (ECG) was hacked.

 He indicated that the hacking of the power distribution company led to the losses recorded in the first nine months of this year.